South Carolina Botanical Garden

 A native of Greenville, SC, James is a Clemson graduate and received his MS in Environmental Education from Antioch New England Graduate School in Keene, NH.
 James worked for the South Carolina Department of Natural Resources in Charleston, SC before returning to Greenville as the Sustainability Associate at Furman University.
 He was the Community Forester/Certified Arborist for TreesGreenville and joined Clemson University last year in the Planning and Design Office.
 He started his current position in March of this year and enthusiastically brings his passion for environmental education and outreach to the South Carolina Botanical Garden and the Clemson Experimental Forest.

-Adam is currently a postdoctoral fellow at the Field Museum in Chicago, Illinois, USA and a research affiliate at the North Carolina Museum of Natural Sciences.
-He was formerly a postdoctoral researcher at The National Evolutionary Synthesis Center on the campus of Duke University and has received degrees from Western Kentucky University (BS-Geology) and the University of Texas at Austin (PhD-Paleontology).
+Dr. Smith was formerly a postdoctoral fellow at the Field Museum in Chicago, Illinois and at The National Evolutionary Synthesis Center on the campus of Duke University in Durham, NC.
+Dr. Smith received degrees from Western Kentucky University (BS-Geology) and the University of Texas at Austin (PhD-Paleontology).

-Adam is a vertebrate paleontologist with broad interests in the evolution of birds with particular areas of focus including combined phylogenetic analyses (building 'family trees' of birds), divergence time estimation (dating phylogenetic trees) and avian anatomy.
-Adam has presented his research and done paleontological fieldwork in locations across the USA, South America, Europe and Asia.
+Dr. Smith is a vertebrate paleontologist with broad interests in the evolution of birds with particular areas of focus including combined phylogenetic analyses (building 'family trees' of birds), divergence time estimation (dating phylogenetic trees), and avian anatomy.
+Dr. Smith has presented his research and done paleontological field work in locations across the USA, South America, Europe and Asia.

-Beginning on September 14th, Adam will be responsible for managing and updating the geological and paleontological collections and exhibits at the BCGM as well as leading tours of the BCGM and field trips to collect geological and paleontological specimens.
-Adam will also be involved in initiatives to enhance linkages between Clemson University faculty and students, SCBG, and BCGM, and to increase visitorship and membership to the BCGM.
+Dr. Smith is responsible for managing and updating the geological and paleontological collections and exhibits at the BCGM as well as leading tours of the BCGM and field trips to collect geological and paleontological specimens.
+Adam is involved in initiatives to enhance linkages between Clemson University faculty and students, SCBG, and BCGM, and to increase visitorship and membership to the BCGM.